BuxoGabriel/gabelang/README.md

 ## Overview

-This is a language I am writing in rust for fun and to learn more about lexers, parsers, and to dymistify coding languages in general.
+This is a language I am writing in rust for fun and to learn more about lexers, parsers, interpreters, and to dymistify programming languages in general.
 The *Writing an Interpreter in Go* book by Thorsten Ball was used as a reference for constructing my lexer and parser.

 ## BNF / Language Grammer